Lut99/CookieFactory/README.md

 multiple factories might sustain each other.
 But for now, The Market is presumed to have infinite stock of stuff, and infinite demand for stuff.

-## MODULES
+## Modules
 The factory has a few bare-essential modules, needed for normal factory process, regardless of the actual product(s) the factory makes:
 - Office:
   The office is the main part of the factory.
 It manages all money flows, and, more importantly, all optimisations done in the factory (buying new modules, purchasing new recipes, ordering new researches, etc.)
 - Human Resources:
   Human resources is the second main part of the factory.
 This module is in charge of hiring, firing and paying all workers in the factory.
 - Logistics:
   Logistics is the thirdmost main part of the factory.
 This module is in control of the goods flow from the market to the market again (but not the actual buying or selling).
 - Depot:
   The Depot is tied with the Logistics module, regarding importance in the factory.
 In fact, it can be seen as an extension to the Logistics module.
 The Depot is the link between the Factory and the outside world regarding